harmonycms/user-bundle/README.md

 of a table in the database.

 Your User class has to implement a few interfaces to make it work with the bundle:
-- `DH\UserBundle\Security\UserInterface` which lists the methods expected to be callable by the bundle
+- `Harmony\UserBundle\Security\UserInterface` which lists the methods expected to be callable by the bundle
 - `\Serializable` regarding serialization/deserialization of User instances

 In addition, a few properties are required by the bundle and as a convenience, the bundle provides you two traits you can `use` in your User class to minimize your work:
-- `DH\UserBundle\Model\ExtendedUserTrait` contains all the properties and methods required by the bundle.
+- `Harmony\UserBundle\Model\ExtendedUserTrait` contains all the properties and methods required by the bundle.
-- `DH\UserBundle\Model\UserTrait` only contains the minimal, it's up to you to implement the remaining required properties and methods (you can then use the `ExtendedUserTrait` as an example)
+- `Harmony\UserBundle\Model\UserTrait` only contains the minimal, it's up to you to implement the remaining required properties and methods (you can then use the `ExtendedUserTrait` as an example)

 Example of a User class using `ExtendedUserTrait`